KiteSync/realm-sync-js/README.md

 ## About KiteSync

-#### KiteSync enables your local realm database to sync
+#### KiteSync Enables Developers to Sync Offline-First Applications Using Realm

 We believe that offline-first applications make for the best user experience:
 - Applications should work offline as seamlessly as possible with little or no disruption to the user.
 - Once a user is authenticated and online, his/her data should be synchronized and persistent on the device.
 - Apps should provide syncronization across multiple devices.

-Products like _Evernote, Google Keep,_ and _Kindle_ have syncing solutions that highlight the merits of ensuring user data is available across devices and thus raised users expectation of how they interact with their mobile apps.
-Unfortunately syncing is a challenging technical problem and many businesses that solve it use their proprietary syncing technology as a competitive advantage.
-KiteSync’s goal is to make syncing an easy experienc both for developers and users alike.
+Products like _Evernote, Google Keep,_ and _Kindle_ have syncing solutions that highlight the merits of ensuring user data is available across devices and have thus raised users' expectations of how they interact with their mobile apps.
+Syncing is a challenging technical problem and many businesses have developed proprietary syncing technology that can be used as a competitive advantage.
+KiteSync’s goal is to make syncing an easy experience both for developers and users alike.

 Realm provides an exciting mobile database with a low memory and space footprint.
 We built an API wrapper over Realm to give full remote syncing functionality for react-native apps.